mate-academy/qa_pw_conduit_helpers/README.md

 ## Main task:
 1. Add action function for new article creation:
-- Create the function structure: src/actions/articles/;
+- Create the function structure: src/actions/article/;
-- Create the function createNewArticle.js;
+- Create the `createNewArticle` function in the new file `./src/actions/article/createNewArticle.js`;
 - Ensure your function covers both cases when creating an article with tags and without;
-- Use signIn/Up functions as an example;
+- Use `signUpUser` function as an example;
 - Use just created function for the new tests.
-2. Create new tests for the Conduit:
+2. Create new tests for the Conduit `Edit article` feature:
 - *Edit the article title for the existing article;*
 - *Edit the article description for the existing article;*
 - *Edit the article text for the existing article;*